PaddiM8/elk/docs/basics/variables.md

 Environment variables can be created and accessed by putting a dollar sign in front of the variable name.
 Any variable name with a leading dollar sign is treated as an environment variable.
 Naturally, this means that these types of variables can only be assigned string values.
+An environment variable can be assigned to with or without the `let` keyword.

 ```elk
 let $ENV_VAR = "hello"